thenewdarling/CurseOfStrahd/Wiki/NPCs of Interest/Stella.md

-A cat.

-Daughter of [[Lady Watcher]], was arranged to be married as a child with [[Viktor2]] before the two families became enemies.
-Her mind has been switched with a cat, and her family think her insane now.
-The party have agreed to help them return her to her body.
+The only daughter of [[Lady Watcher]], she was arranged to be married as a child with [[Viktor]] before the two families became enemies.

+Following a magical experiment gone wrong by [[Viktor]], her mind was switched with a cat.
+Her family, thinking her insane, locked her in her room.

-Update: they managed to return her to her rightful body after breaking her human body free from the [[Watcher Manor]] with the help of [[Stella]] on the night of the masquerade.
+In Session 11, the party managed to break her body free from the [[Watcher Manor]] on the night of the masquerade ball, with the help of [[Sasha]].

+He and [[Viktor]] currently run [[Vallaki]] technically following the [[Battle of Burning Sun]], though they are trying to establish democracy.
+By Session 27, they are trying to rebuild the destroyed Vallakovich Manor as a town hall.

 tags: [[Vallaki]], [[Watchers]]